Mayfly277/mayfly277.github.io/_posts/2022-07-12-GOADv2-pwning-part4.md

 ![smb_unsigned.png](/assets/blog/GOAD/smb_unsigned.png)

-Ok now we got a list of `signing:False` smb computer, we can start to try to relay ntlm authentication to them.
+Ok now we got a list of `signing:False` smb computers, we can start to try to relay ntlm authentication to them.

 ### responder + ntlmrelayx to smb